seicaratteri/emotion_thesis/README.md

 # Deep Learning for Facial Emotion Recogniton

+## Abstract
-## Deep convolutional neural network model and implementation to recognise emotion based on human face.
+Deep convolutional neural network model and implementation to recognise emotion based on human face.
 Work in progress, blablabla